 if your skin undertone is warm, invest in gold or gold plated.

-If you skin tone is cold, then silver will suits you.
+If your skin tone is cold, then silver will suit you.

 Rose gold is suitable for neutral and cool skin tones.

 Keep your jewellery away from water and spend some time every few months to polish them with a specific cloth to make them look always new.

 6) Get to know your most flattering colour palette and stick to it:

 Some colour suit you better compared to others, so I would recommend investing in a few key pieces in those bespoke shades.

 The colour theory is fundamental to feel good with what you are wearing (no more wasted money on pretty items that don't suit you and you don't really understand why) because the right shades for your skin tone will make you instantly look more vibrant and healthy.